Last updated on 03/06/2019

 If you have children or pets that will not be traveling with you, it may be a good idea to look carefully for plans that offer benefits for return trips.
 Sometimes travel delay covers childcare or pet boarding fees incurred in the event your return home is delayed due to a covered event.

-While most companies provide coverage through reimbursement, a budget-weary traveler may want to look for one of few companies that may make arrangements and pay for accommodations directly if you encounter an insurable event.
+While most companies provide coverage through reimbursement, a budget-weary traveler may want to look for one of the few companies that may make arrangements and pay for accommodations directly if you encounter an insurable event.

 Time Frames of Coverage